EliasMouesca/GameOfLife/README.md

 Press Space to start/stop/resume execution, press 1 through 5 to load an example or 0 to load an empty grid.

 At any moment, click any cell to toggle it.
+And you can do it by steps too pressing the letter n.

 ## Config
 The program automatically tries opening "config.txt" but you can pass a config as the first parameter of the program and it'll read that one instead.